Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you want to take a photo of yourself with the Eiffel Tower, you don’t stand at the base of the tower.
 Get a mile or so away and let it show in the background.

 6: The Colors Don’t Work

-When you started photography, I'm going to bet you never gave a thought to color harmony or theory.
-I know I didn't.
-That left me puzzling over why some photos just didn't work, despite having a good composition and exposure.
+When you started photography, I’m going to bet you never thought about color harmony or theory.
+I know I didn’t.
+That left me wondering why some photos didn’t work, despite having a good composition and exposure.

 Quite simply, colors have meaning.
 Some work well together and some clash.
 That doesn’t mean you can’t have clashing colors in your photo.

 In most cases, your photo works better if your colors are harmonious.
 Try using a tool like the Adobe Color Wheel to find colors that work together.
 Then work on getting those colors in your composition.